Braves vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Braves Betting Records & Stats

-- The Braves have been the moneyline favorite 79 total times this season.
-They've gone 53-26 in those games.
+- The Braves have gone 53-27 in games they were favored on the moneyline (winning 66.2% of those games).

-- When it has played as moneyline favorites with odds of -210 or shorter, Atlanta has a 20-7 record (winning 74.1% of its games).
+- Atlanta has gone 18-6 (winning 75% of its games) when it has played as moneyline favorites of -225 or shorter.

-- Based on this matchup's moneyline, the Braves have an implied win probability of 67.7%.
+- The implied moneyline probablility for this matchup gives the Braves a 69.2% chance to win.

-- Atlanta has played in 92 games with set over/under, and have combined with opponents to go over the total 49 times (49-40-3).
+- Atlanta has played in 93 games with over/under set, and have combined with opponents to go over the total 50 times (50-40-3).

-- The Braves have an 8-8-0 record against the spread this season.
+- The Braves have covered 50% of their games this season, going 8-8-0 ATS.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!